winitzki/scall/tutorial/programming_dhall.md

 After the recursive calls are completed, the post-processing functions (post_1, post_2, etc.) are applied in order to compute the final results.

 Starting from Haskell code for `f` as shown above, the HIT algorithm derives an equivalent formulation for `f` as a hylomorphism.
+The functor `F` for the hylomorphism is derived from the structure of the recursive code (which must be in the form shown above).

 TODO